 The agency must provide you with a letter that will include the name of the original creditor, the amount owed, relevant dates, and any other important information.

 If they can’t provide the information, or if significant information is missing, you’ll have grounds to declare the debt is not yours.
+Identity theft is prevalent, and you don’t want to be on the hook for someone’s unpaid phone bill.

 Write the company a letter telling them they have failed to prove the debt is yours, and insist they remove any negative entries from all three credit reports, and immediately cease collection efforts.
 Also, demand they supply written notice the debt is not yours.